|This is an unofficial version.

 (a) to provide grants in support of research, projects and activities that further the purpose of this Act;

-(b) to provide grants to assist in the implementation of watershed management plans or water conservation programs; and
+(b) to provide grants to assist in the implementation of approved watershed management plans, approved aquifer management plans, water conservation programs or invasive species programs; and

-(c) to support any other water management or water quality purpose that the Lieutenant Governor in Council considers advisable.
+(c) to support any other water management, water quality or aquatic ecosystem purpose that the Lieutenant Governor in Council considers advisable.

 (a) the amount of any grant made by the minister that is consistent with the purpose of the fund, on any terms and conditions he or she considers appropriate;